 Before you start searching around for deals, it is worth considering whether or not a mobile contract is right for you.

-A contract can also mean you will get a brand new phone without paying up front, as the cost of the phone is split across your contract term.
+You will get a brand-new phone without paying up front, as the cost of the phone is split across your contract term.

-The main drawback of committing to a contract deal is that you will need to pay a fixed monthly fee for the phone without fail for the contract period, now usually around 18-24 months.
-This means you will need to wait till the end of your contract to switch to a better deal or get a new phone.
+You will need to pay a fixed monthly fee for the phone without fail for the contract period and wait till the end of your contract to switch to a better deal or get a new phone.

-Another hidden issue is that you can end up paying considerably more for your 'free' mobile phone over the term of the contract than if you had simply have bought it outright and gone for a SIM-only deal.
+You can end up paying considerably more for your 'free' mobile phone over the term of the contract than if you had simply bought it outright and gone for a SIM-only deal.

 If you like the idea of getting some cash back from your mobile contract, this may be the option for you.

 These contracts offer a certain amount of money back during the term of the contract.
 Usually you'll be given set dates or periods when you can claim some cash back.

 When shopping around for deals deduct the cashback from the cost of the contract and only go for this type of deal if it works out cheaper overall.